tylertitsworth/5th-age-srd/Classes/Rogue.md

 ### Shadow Adept

 Once per battle or scene, you can use an expended power with the Shadow keyword a second time.
-If you choose a daily Shadow power, you cannot use this talent again until the next full heal-up.
+If you choose a full recovery Shadow power, you cannot use this talent again until the next full heal-up.

 #### Adventurer Feat